-Note: This IP Catalog view shows when the Taxonomy and the Repository options are selected for grouping the IP.
-See the Vivado Design Suite: Creating and Packaging Custom IP (UG1118) for more information about IP Groups.
+Note: This IP Catalog window shows when the Taxonomy and the Repository options are selected for grouping the IP.
+See the Vivado Design Suite User Guide: Creating and Packaging Custom IP (UG1118) for more information about IP Groups.

-- 11. Select the My Simple UART by clicking it under either the /UserIP or /Serial Interfaces category. - 12.
+- 11. Select the My Simple UART by clicking it under either the UserIP or Serial Interfaces category. - 12.
 Examine the Details pane of the IP Catalog window, as shown in the following figure.

-Notice the details match the information provided when you packaged the IP.
+Notice that the details match the information provided when you packaged the IP.